Dead Men Tell No Tales, but Do Live Pirates Still Tell Good Ones?

 The Bottom Line

 RECOMMENDED FOR: Diehard fans of the Pirates franchise; people who love the character of Captain Jack Sparrow; fans of epic battle scenes; people who appreciate the magic of CGI; anyone who just wants to listen to new Hans Zimmer music; those who enjoy everything Disney creates.

 NOT RECOMMENDED FOR: Harsh film critics; people who have not seen at least the first two installments of Pirates of the Caribbean (The Curse of the Black Pearl and Dead Man's Chest); those with no fascination of pirate life; people who hate battle scenes/killing.

-Pirates of the Caribbean: Dead Men Tell No Tales, directed by Joachim Rønning and Espen Sandberg, opens in theaters May 26, 2017.
+Pirates of the Caribbean: Dead Men Tell No Tales, directed by Joachim Rønning and Espen Sandberg, opened in theaters May 26, 2017; available for home viewing October 3, 2017.
 It runs 153 minutes and stars Johnny Depp, Javier Bardem, Geoffrey Rush, Brenton Thwaites, and Kaya Scodelario.
 Watch the trailer for Pirates of the Caribbean: Dead Men Tell No Tales here.

 Carrie Dedrick is the editor for Family content at Crosswalk.com.